 How to get SMARTER about FORGIVENESS

-Someone once said: “To not FORGIVE someone who hurt you, is like you drinking the poison and hoping the other person would die.”
+Someone once said: “To not FORGIVE someone, is like you drinking the poison and hoping the other person would die.”

 The first letters of the following seven steps spells “forgive”.